Mathematical Economics

 Offered Either Fall or Spring; Lecture hours:3

 Analysis of topics in films and novels by Ousmane Sembene: pre-colonial history, colonialism, post-colonial independence, racial and gender oppression, worker exploitation, religious conflict, and modernization.
-Prerequisites: ECON 101 or ECON 103 and permission of the instructor.
+Prerequisites: ECON 101 or permission of the instructor.
 Crosslisted as WMST 224.

 ECON 226.
 Political Economy of the European Integration.
 1 Credit.